us0p/alexandria/library/book notes/domain_driven_design.md

 Every software program relates to some activity or interest of its user.
 That subject area to which the user applies the program is the "domain" of the software.

-To create  valuable software, we must bring a to bear a body of knowledge related to the activities the software will be involved in.
+To create  valuable software, we must bring to bear a body of knowledge related to the activities the software will be involved in.
 The amount of knowledge can be overwhelming.
 This is when a team can use modeling to wrestle with that overload.

 Domain modeling is not a matter of making as "realistic" a model as possible.
 Nor is it just the construction of a software mechanism that gives the necessary results.
 It is more like movie making, loosely representing reality to a particular purpose.
 Just as a moviemaker selects aspects of experience and presents them in an idiosyncratic way to tell a story or make a point, a domain model is chosen for its utility.

+There are three basic uses that determine the choice of a model:
+1. The model dictates the form of the design of the heart of the software.a It is the intimate link between the model and the implementation that makes the model relevant.
+This binding of model and implementation also helps maintenance and continuing development because the code can be interpreted based on understanding the model.
+2. The model is the backbone of a language used by all team members.
+Developers can communicate with domain experts without translation.
+3. The model is distilled knowledge.
+The team's agreed-upon way of structuring domain knowledge and distinguishing the elements of most interest.
+A model captures how we choose to think about the domain.
+The shared language allows effective collaboration of developers and domain experts to wrestle information into this form.

+>Most talented developers do not have much interest in learning about the specific domain they are working in, much less making a major commitment to expand their domain modeling skill.
+Technical people enjoy quantifiable technical problems that exercise their technical skill.
+The domain is messy and demands a lot of complicated new knowledge that doesn't seem to develop a computer scientist's capabilities.

+Often having the clients tell exactly what the software should do is a bad idea.
+Clients are professional of other areas their software ideas are not as accurate as one of a developer.
+Often not leading to any productivity increase.

+The construction of a model is based on the interaction between domain experts and developers and is done by constantly corrections made by the experts until the developer starts to learn.
+You should strive to reduce collisions and ambiguities in their terminologies and differences between their technical opinions so they can learn and explain things more precisely and consistently as well.
+You limit yourselves and explore one feature at the time.
+The construction of the model is a process of brainstorming and refining; questioning and explaining.